neontribe/my-best-life/content/services/leap-confronting-conflict-leadership-and-enterprise.md

 image:
   image: img/leap-confronting-conflict-leadership-and-enterprise.jpg
   imageAlt: Young man in grey hoodie and black baseball cap
-description: "Centred around improving relationships within your friendship group and community.
-Open and safe spaces for you to share your experiences, challenges, and perspectives around living in Lambeth and Southwark.
-For friendship groups of any gender to attend together.
-Guided by Leap Trainers and Project Staff. "
+description: A fun and interactive programme centred around improving relationships within your friendship group.
+Open and safe spaces for you to explore your experiences, challenges, and perspectives with a focus on Identity, Conflict Management and Emotional Intelligence training for friendship groups of any gender to attend together.
+This programme also includes free trips and a 3-day residential.
 categories:
   category1: Friends
 costValue: 0